-These examples of tight oligopoly might fail since basic characteristics of collusive behaviour are missing, and the NRA would not be allowed to intervene since no dominance is proven.
-Here are some criteria to provide guidance as how to identify such oligopolistic markets leading to inefficient market outcomes in the absence of collective dominance (i.e. tight oligopolies):
+This example of tight oligopoly might fail since basic characteristics of collusive behaviour are missing, and the NRA would not be allowed to intervene since no dominance is proven.
+Here are some criteria to provide guidance as how to identify oligopolistic markets leading to sub-competitive results in the absence of collective dominance:

-- Small number of firms and high degree of market concentration
+- High degree of market concentration

-An oligopoly involves by definition a small number of firms.
-This might facilitate exerting a strong market position that makes it easier for the firms not to engage in effective competition and to raise the prices above the competitive level.
-However, it should be highlighted that the number of firms does not give a complete impression of the competition effects.

-Instead, these effects must always be assessed in the light of additional factors that would shape the functioning of tight oligopolies from both static and dynamic perspectives.
+A tight oligopoly usually involves a small number of firms.
+This might reflect a strong market position that makes it easier for the firms not to engage in effective competition and to raise the prices above the competitive level.66 Again, it should be highlighted that the number of firms does not give a complete impression of the competition effects.
+Instead, these effects must always be assessed in the light of additional factors.